The V Programming Language 0.4 beta

 9 | }

-Vweb is very fast, it compiles into a single binary (html templates are also compiled), supports hot code reloading (the website is automatically updated in the browser once you change any .v/.html file).
+Veb is very fast (built on top of pico.v which has been at the top of TechEmpower benchmark), it compiles into a single binary (html templates are also compiled), supports hot code reloading (the website is automatically updated in the browser once you change any .v/.html file).

-Gitly, a light and fast alternative to GitHub/GitLab is built in V and vweb.
+Gitly, a light and fast alternative to GitHub/GitLab is built in V and Veb.

 Built-in ORM